 How Can A Payday Loan Hurt My Credit Score?

 As discussed, a payday loan will only affect your credit score in case you don’t pay back your loan, just like any financial product.
 The difference with payday loans is that this type of lender will ask you to write a postdated check corresponding with your next payday.
 If you don’t have enough money in your account when that day comes and you do not renew your loan, this will count as a bounced check.
 If you can’t pay a bounced check, your bank has cause to close your account and send this to a collection agency.
 The same way you will be sent to a collections agency if you can’t keep up with payments.

 Whereas Payday loans are easily accessible, they’re often a lot more expensive.
 This is due to the high interest and fees, this can cause many borrowers to default on their loans.
 If you’re living paycheque to paycheque there are somethings you can do to avoid a high-interest loan such as budgeting and improving your credit rating.

 It’s important to first understand what’s a good credit score in Canada before beginning to improve your bottom line.
 There’s a number of ways you can improve your credit rating to help gain approval for some lower interest loans.

-Firstly, it’s recommended to use a secured credit card as a way to build or establish credit.
+Firstly, it’s recommended to use a secured credit card as a way to improve or establish credit.
 You can also avoid making hard enquiries on your credit report.
 This means, don’t apply for a loan or credit card unless you think you’ll be approved.
 Each lender will perform a hard pull enquiry to check your creditworthiness before approving you for a loan.

-You can also seek the assistance of a credit counsellor, or even check out credit building software such as Score-Up online here.
+You can also seek the assistance of a credit counsellor, or even check out credit boosting software such as Score-Up online here.
 95% of our users see a credit boost in as little as 30 to 45 days.

 The Bottom Line: Payday Loans And Your Credit Rating